agn453/HI-TECH-Z80-C/README.md

 * Declaration for rename() missing from dist/UNIXIO.H

 * Make CPU check in the start-up modules consistent.
-Output
+Output message for Z80 (or Z280 MPU) if the incorrect processor is not detected.
+For example -
 ```
 This CP/M program requires a Z80 CPU.
 ```
-(or Z280 MPU) if the incorrect processor is not detected.

 * Include the modified floating-point version of float/DOPRNT.AS to support outputting strings greater than 255 characters by the various printf() routines.

-Updated both dist/LIBC.LIB and dist/LIBF.LIB object libraries.
+* Updated both dist/LIBC.LIB and dist/LIBF.LIB object libraries
+and the Z280 ones in z280dist/LIB280C.LIB and z280dist/LIB280F.LIB.

+Still working on resolving issue #9 and support for the compiler front end to build relocatable and programs with overlays.

 --
 Tony Nicholson